Creative-Link-for-Digital-Health/llm_thoughts_and_exp/README.md

-# Thought and Expreiments on LLM implementations
+# Thought and Experiments on/with LLM implementations

 ## LORA Training